VaVaVienna 68x26x16“ collaboration with Garrett Hack

-When Garrett approached me with the idea of collaborating on a piece of furniture I was hesitant.
-I had contributed to several previous pieces by painting small panels or columns with faux finishes of marble, malachite, or lapis lazuli but this time he wanted me to freehand a pattern for the front of curved cabinet that he was planning on building in rosewood.
+When Garrett approached me to collaborate on a piece of furniture I was hesitant.
+I had contributed to several of his previous pieces by painting small panels or columns with faux finishes of marble, malachite, or lapis lazuli but this time he wanted me to freehand a pattern for the front of curved cabinet that he was planning on building in rosewood.
 He was confident that we could create a design that would give this rather formal piece a lively persona.
 He handed me a small sketch of a few squiggles and dots and told me to take it from there.